 - Check the house size, parking information etc

-- Check and ensure that your name, address etc is correctly spelled
+- Check and ensure that your name, address etc is correctly spelt

 - Check that the total property consideration amount is correct

-- Make sure to check that all the payments made is mentioned
+- Make sure to check that all the payments made are mentioned

 Once you are satisfied with everything, you will be good to sign the papers and get the house registered and take possession of the house.

 Buying a home, especially the first home can be a lengthy and overwhelming process, especially if you go searching and shopping randomly:

 - Without thinking about the kind of property you need

 - How much money you can pay as a down payment

 - How much of a housing loan you can get